blentz100/blentz100/README.md

 ## 👋 Hi there

+I'm currently working as a software engineer at Operational Systems Inc.

-I'm currently the Director of Student Services at Promineo Tech.
-We are a small but rapidly growing Education as a Service Provider that partners with community colleges and universites across the United States.
-I mentor students who are learning Javascript, React, HTML, CSS and Git.
-I support our graduates who are working to land their first jobs in the technology industry.
-If you are actively looking for your first job as a software developer, don't hesitate to reach out for help.
+Previously I was the Director of Student Services at Promineo Tech.
+Promineo is a coding bootcamp that partners with community colleges and universites across the United States.
+I mentored students who were learning Javascript, React, HTML, CSS and Git.

 ## 📚Resources for Bootcamp Students

 If you are reading this profile, there is a good chance you are a bootcamp student.
 Checkout this list of [resources](https://github.com/blentz100/Resources-for-Bootcamp-Students) to help you with git, github, coding challenges, interview prep and more.

 ## 🌱 I’m currently working on

+Expanding my knowledge of Typescript and React.

+Previously I was focused on:

 Front End Development Libraries at [freecodecamp](https://www.freecodecamp.org/learn/front-end-development-libraries) &